zombocom/rundoc/test/fixtures/rails_7/rundoc.md

 end
 ```

-## Specify your Ruby version
+## Specify the Ruby Version

 Rails 7 requires Ruby 2.7.0 or above.
-Heroku has a recent version of Ruby installed by default, however you can specify an exact version by using the `ruby` DSL in your `Gemfile`.
-Depending on your version of Ruby that you are currently running it might look like this:
+Heroku installs a recent version of Ruby buy default.
+Specify an exact version with the `ruby` DSL in `Gemfile` like the following example of defining Ruby 3.0.2:

 ```ruby